WiseLibs/wise-workers/README.md

 Destroys the thread pool, cancelling any pending tasks and permanently terminating all threads.
 After being destroyed, the thread pool is no longer usable.

-If an `error` is provided, all pending tasks will be rejected with it.
+If an `error` object is provided, all pending tasks will be rejected with it.
 Otherwise, a default error is used.

 The returned promise resolves when all threads have finished shutting down.